 Jessica Grant has a bachelor's degree in mathematics from the University of Washington and a master's in biology from Smith College.
 She has worked at Smith since 2005 as a research associate in evolutionary biology, and, more recently, as a lab instructor in computer science.
 She is a self-taught programmer and loves solving puzzles and problems through coding.
 When she isn't in front of her computer, Grant raises goats and chickens in her suburban backyard.

-In the 2013 Summer Science and Engineering Program, Hall will teach the neurobiology course Making Connections: An Exploration of the Nervous System.
-Using sophisticated microscopes, SSEP students will examine the cells of the nervous system and the neuroanatomy of the brain.
-Through laboratory experiments, they will explore how neurons function at multiple levels: molecular, cellular and in living organisms.
-Hall is currently the director of the neuroscience program and an associate professor of biological sciences at Smith College.
+Adam Hall earned his bachelor's and master's degrees from the University of Cambridge, U.K., and his doctorate in biochemistry from the Imperial College of Science and Technology at the University of London.
+His laboratory research investigates the molecular mechanisms of anesthetic action in the mammalian nervous system.
+For Smith's precollege program, Hall teaches the neurobiology course Making Connections: An Exploration of the Nervous System.
+Using sophisticated microscopes, SSEP students get to examine the cells of the nervous system and the neuroanatomy of the brain.
+Through laboratory experiments, they explore how neurons function at multiple levels: molecular, cellular and in living organisms.
+Hall is Smith's director of the neuroscience program and an associate professor of biological sciences.